GrimezSec/red2net/README.md

 2. Update the `arguments.yaml` file with the arguments required by the new script.

 3. Restart the application to see the new test in the dropdown menu.

+## TODO
+1. Add installation script
+2. Add run script
+3. Make improvements about sudo privileges
+4. Add a function to record network and save with pcap format